-Bake sales may sell compliant foods to students on school premises at any time, if the sales comply with C.G.S.
-Section 10-221p and the state competitive foods regulations.
+Bake sales on school premises could sell compliant foods to students at any time.
 For example, a bake sale during the school day could sell muffins and cookies that are on the CSDE's List of Acceptable Foods and Beverages webpage, because these foods comply with Smart Snacks.
-C.G.S.
-Section 10-221p requires that bake sales selling foods to students on school premises during the school day must also sell low-fat dairy foods and fresh or dried fruit, unless these foods are sold elsewhere on school premises at the same time.
-If the bake sale occurs from 30 minutes before up through 30 minutes after the operation of any CNPs, Section 10-215b-23 of the state competitive foods regulations requires that the income from all foods and beverages sold to students during this time must accrue to the nonprofit food service account.
-For example, if the NSLP operates from 11:30 a.m. to 1:00 p.m., and a bake sale occurs on school premises during this same time, the nonprofit food service account must receive the bake sale's income from all foods and beverages sold to students from 11:00 a.m. to 1:30 p.m.
+However, if the bake sale occurs from 30 minutes before up through 30 minutes after the operation of any CNPs, Section 10-215b-23 of the state competitive foods regulations requires that the income from all foods and beverages sold to students during this time must accrue to the nonprofit food service account.
+For example, if the NSLP operates from 11:30 a.m. to 1:00 p.m., the nonprofit food service account must receive the bake sale's income from all foods and beverages sold to students from 11:00 a.m. to 1:30 p.m.

-Smart Snacks and Connecticut's statutes and regulations for competitive foods do not apply when bake sales sell foods and beverages only to adults (such as teachers, staff, and parents), or when bake sales are held off school premises.
-For more information, see "Sales to adults" on page 11 and "Fundraisers off school premises" on page 16.
+Smart Snacks does not apply when bake sales sell foods and beverages only to adults (such as teachers, staff, and parents), or when bake sales are held off school premises.
+For more information, see "Sales to adults" above and "Fundraisers off school premises" on page 13.